Older adults' perceptions in the post-pandemic scenario: A study carried out in Portugal

 Ramilo, M. T. (1997).
 Efeitos motores e biológicos de um programa de actividade física de acentuação aeróbica numa população de mulheres idosas [Tese de doutoramento não publicada, Universidade do Porto].

-Ramilo, M. T., Melo A., & Romeiro, M. L. (1995).
+Ramilo, M. T., Melo, A., & Romeiro, M. L. (1995).
 Multidisciplinary skills in the field of health and well being associated in a program of health education for the elderly [Postér].
 Physical Education in the Elderly.
 III International Conference EGREPA.
-Reabilitation Collection.
-Ministerio de Trabajo y Assuntos Sociales.
+Rehabilitation Collection.
+Ministério de Trabajo y Assuntos Sociales.
 Instituto Nacional de Servicios Sociales, Espanha.

 Santos, N. (2020).
 Pensar o futuro: Portugal e o mundo depois da COVID-19.
 Porto Editora.